Resources / Get Involved

 - Media Toolkit for Journalists and Care Experienced People — by Sophia Alexandra Hall (a British journalist who is care experienced)

-- Taking Care: A guide for participatory and trauma-informed journalism — by jesikah maria ross via the Center for Cooperative Media
+- Taking Care: A guide for participatory and trauma-informed journalism — by jesikah maria ross via the Center for Cooperative Media in the United States

 - Key principles for responsible reporting on children and young people — by UNICEF